Checklist for Delayed or Incomplete Visual Development in Infants and Toddlers

 When visual disturbances go undetected or untreated, a

-delays to serious learning disabilities, emotional problems and spectrum disorders.
+delays and in more progressed cases, serious learning disabilities, behavioral and emotional problems and spectrum disorders.

 Vision Goes Beyond 20/20 Sight

 Specialization in our field and clinical experiences have proven to us that some of the most effective ways to gain a clear and complete picture of an individual's needs is to also evaluate their dynamic, real life performance.
-Therefore, in addition to examining the sharpness of yours or your child’s vision, a detailed perceptual analysis provides us with more information related to your child's needs, development and behaviors.
+Therefore, in addition to examining your child’s vision, a detailed perceptual analysis provides us with more information related to your child's needs, development and behaviors.
 This analysis includes perceptual and performance based measurements for examining both our verbal and nonverbal patients.

 The Center for Visual Management takes a unique approach in evaluating the infant/toddler’s visual system as a whole, offering many benefits: